Fix External API 429 Rate Limit Errors

 CI / cron → KEY_C

-Step 7: Upgrade plan / request quota
+Step 7: Upgrade plan / request a quota increase

 Prevention

-- Cache idempotent GETs by default with TTL matched to freshness (prices 60s, catalog 1h, config 1day)
+• Cache idempotent GETs by default, with TTL matched to freshness (prices 60s, catalog 1h, config 1 day).

 Tags: #Backend #Debug #Troubleshooting